-For the details see the
+For the details on all the U.S. releases see the new Outer Limits DVD page.

 Season 1 and some of the theme based DVDs have also been released in the U.K.

-In the U.S. OOL season 1 was released on DVD on September 3, 2002 and season 2 on September 2, 2003.
-More recently these were re-released on DVD in 3 volumes.
-There have also been OOL DVD releases in Australia and the U.K. For details on what is in all the releases see the DVD section of the OOL video page.
+In the U.S. original Outer Limits season 1 was previously released on DVD on September 3, 2002 and season 2 on September 2, 2003.
+They were also re-released on DVD in 3 volumes.
+All of these MGM releases are now out of print.

 In the U.K. there were eight 2 episode videos.

 Has any of the Outer Limits music been released on CD?

 There is one CD of new Outer Limits music and two CDs of original Outer Limits music.
 For the details see the Outer Limits music page.

 There is the Outer Limits Companion and the more recent The Outer Limits at 50 both by David Schow.
 There are 3 novel books each with 4 stories from both the new Outer Limits and original Outer Limits.
 For younger readers there was an ongoing series of story books, some adapted from the series and some original stories.
 For the details see the Outer Limits books page.

 In the U.S. there have been articles in Starlog, Cinefantastique, Sci-Fi Universe, Science-Fiction Explorer, Visions, and Filmfax.
 In the U.K. there have been articles in Starburst, Dreamwatch, TV Zone, and Shivers.
 Someday I plan to compile a list of articles.